 How to Carry Out the Shampoo Pregnancy Test at Home?

 As with any test, it all starts with the collection of a few things before you get on with the test.
 Here’s what you need

 - Sample of the first urine of the day

 - In a bowl, take a sample of the first urine of the day.

-- Take another bowl and take some water in it.
+- Take another bowl and put some water in it.

 - Put a few drops of shampoo in the bowl with the water and mix together to form a nice soapy solution.

-- Add to it a little amount of the urine that you have collected.
+- Add to it a small amount of the urine that you have collected.

 - Check the mixture for changes or reactions.